New Jersey Roads - NJ Turnpike/I-95 - SB

 Second photo courtesy HNTB, and the button-copy signage over the car lanes no longer exists.
 In the last photo, the two-lane truck lanes between Exits 9 and 8A are about finished being widened to three lanes (in each direction, even) as of 2007.
 This will only help when the 6-to-8A Widening project gets underway and is completed, finally tying six lanes of traffic in each direction into six lanes of highway in each direction.

-The second photo is again courtesy HNTB.
-The NJ 33 BGS (Exit 8) is odd in that it is quite new yet does not have a 33 shield.
-Maybe this sign is meant to be changed to NJ 133 eventually - there is an interchange under consideration with the new four-lane northern bypass of Hightstown, which NJTP traffic can only access currently by following NJ 33 East to 133 West.
+The second photo is again courtesy HNTB, and click for a double-size closeup.
+The NJ 33 BGS (Exit 8) is odd in that it is quite new yet does not have a 33 shield, but the sign disappeared with the Turnpike widening before that was resolved.
 Exit 8A leads to NJ 32, which is a very short arterial connector to US 130.
 It was considered for the NJ 92 relief connector to US 1 before the widening was re-prioritized.

 The beams holding this bridge up once were straight.
 I can't believe this overpass is allowed to remain open (along with the highway beneath it), but it will disappear as soon as the Turnpike is widened.